devab2081/ethical-hacking-learning-daily-log/Day-13/explain.md

-# Simple Explanation – Day 13
+# Security Testing Methodologies – Simple Explanation (Day 13)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is a Security Testing Methodology?
--
+A security testing methodology is a step-by-step approach used to test systems for security weaknesses.

-## Why is it important?
+## Why is it Needed?
--
+Without a methodology, testing may miss important security areas.
+A structured approach ensures all parts of a system are reviewed.

-## How it is used in security?
+## Common Phases in Security Testing
+- Planning the test scope
+- Information gathering
+- Testing for weaknesses
+- Analyzing results
+- Reporting findings

+## Who Uses Security Testing Methodologies?
+- Ethical hackers
+- Security testers
--
+- Organizations protecting applications